-Why take AP exams?
+Why Take AP Courses?

 Advanced Placement (AP) exams are offered by the College Board, an official non-profit organization in the United States, that help you save money and time in college by taking college credits early and graduating early.

 Bonus points for applying to top U.S. schools